 I am really not a fan of cliches so I won’t babble on about how travelling makes you discover yourself, or how it’s a metaphorical journey as well as a literal one- everyone knows this.
 But learning how to make yourself happy is kind of important, seeing as you can’t, you know, break up with yourself.

-You can read my 10 reasons why I’m travelling the world by clicking here.
+You can read the reasons why I’m travelling the world here.

-My Travel Style And What You Can Expect From This Blog
+My Travel Style & What You Can Expect From This Blog

 My travel style is a little flippant- I tend to board a plane and show up at my destination with very little idea of what I’ll end up doing- but I like it that way.